rapidfish/personnummer/README.md

   - Automatic awareness of delimiter indicator ('-', or '+' when indicating ages beyond hundred years of age)
   - Supporting different permutations of input strings
   - Parsed personnummer can be presented in multiple ways, using a set of different toString methods
   - Use the 'forgiving flag'.
-If you for some reaason, want to correct an 'invalid' checksum when parsing.
+If you for some reason, want to correct an 'invalid' checksum when parsing.
   - The 'forgiving flag' also permitting having a birthdate set in the future (otherwise protected against)